santiallende/myWebsite/content/about/header/index.md

 ## Certifications

 **The Institute for Meditation and Psychotherapy Certificate Program** <br>
-Certificate in Meditation and Psychotherapy | [IMP Website](https://meditationandpsychotherapy.org/)
+Sept ’20 – May ’21 | Certificate in Meditation and Psychotherapy | [IMP Website](https://meditationandpsychotherapy.org/)

 **The Mindfulness Meditation Teacher Certification Program** <br>
-Certificate in Teaching Mindfulness | [MMTCP Website](https://mmtcp.soundstrue.com/)
+May ’17 – May ’19 | Certificate in Teaching Mindfulness | [MMTCP Website](https://mmtcp.soundstrue.com/)

 ## Licenses